 How does the general internship pool work?

-Applications are accepted on a rolling basis as opportunities become available.
+Applications are accepted on a rolling basis through the Office of Fellowships and Internships (OFI) as opportunities become available.
 Please know that if an internship does not become available that fits your interests and timeframe, you will not be contacted.
-If you have a specific interest, you are encouraged to apply for a specific appointment as well.
+If you have a specific interest, you are encouraged to apply for that specific internship as well.

 How competitive are Smithsonian internships and fellowships?

 Smithsonian internships and fellowships are very competitive; the Smithsonian receives thousands of applications each year—but don’t let that discourage you from applying.
 We work to make sure Smithsonian internships are prestigious, but not exclusive.

 How long should it take to find out if I received an internship or fellowship?